 These claims comprise approximately 6,580 hectares.
 In this region of the Province of Québec, "map staking" predetermines claim outlines.
+This can be done via a claim staking system with the Ministère des Ressources Naturelles ("MNRF").
 Previously, the map-staking grid, producing some of the small parcels, superimposes upon staked claims.
 There are no carried environmental liabilities on the property.
+Each claim costs CAD \$112 and is active for a one year period.
+Each following year our company is required to spend a certain dollar amount to keep the claim in good standing or pay CAD \$112 per annum in lieu of performing any work.
 All surface work requires provincial government permits, including camp construction permits.
 Our company is current with these permits.